rahmancdp/VAD-VAR-Workshop/content/Maximo/VISUAL-INSPECTION.md

 ![](_attatchments/mvi.1a40bb6d-e87f-4b74-929f-11f16746fc40.010.jpeg)

-**Sample Dialogue:** Once you click on this tile, a window opens for the data set you just created.
+ Once you click on this tile, a window opens for the data set you just created.
 As shown in the upcoming steps, you can perform several key operations on this page, such as uploading images, labeling objects, augmenting data, and training your model.

 9. Click **Import Files** to import the model training tank images from the directory where you unzipped the sample files.